Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 【Description】
      Set the alarm interval
 【Be applicable】
-      General low-power camera
+      General low-power consumption camera
-      It can be judged by device.supportAlarmInterval
-      An array of supported alarm intervals can be obtained through [self.device supportAlarmFrequencyIntervalLevels]
+      It can be judged by device.supportAlarmInterval whether it supports alarm interval An array of supported alarm intervals can be obtained through [self.device supportAlarmFrequencyIntervalLevels]

 【Function】